material-components/material-components-android-codelabs/kotlin/shrine/README.md

 # MDC-103 for Material Components for Android (Kotlin)

-Contains starter code structure for the MDC-103 Kotlin codelab.
+Contains complete code structure for the MDC-103 Kotlin codelab.